familbabayev/Network_Programming/Lab3(Web_scraper)/README.md

 ```
 python3 web_scraper.py client [HOSTNAME] [-PORT] -p [Webpage URL]
 ```
-You can provide [Webpage URL] both with 'http(s)://' or without it.
+You can provide [Webpage URL] both with 'http(s)://' and without it.